 Matthew is a certified Handle with Care instructor.
 His specialties include early intervention, natural environment teaching, positive behavior support, potty training, and verbal behavior.

 Michelle is passionate about working with children.
 Although she always knew she would pursue a career in public service, it was not until she began working with exceptional children that she realized her true calling.
 She finds that applied behavior analysis enables children to become successful in both the home and educational setting.
-Michelle holds a Bachelor's Degree in Psychology with a focus in child development from Florida State University and is currently working towards a Master’s degree in ABA at Ball State University.
+Michelle holds a Bachelor's Degree in Psychology with a focus in child development from Florida State University and a Master’s degree in ABA from Ball State University.

 Michelle has experience in specialized day care and education centers.
 Prior to joining the Spectrum team she held a position as an Emotional Behavior Support Teacher with Stafford County Public Schools, working with students from kindergarten through fifth grade.